benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/configuration.md

 ## Plugin

-When we want to use VueDiod globally with Vue's `use`, we have to pass it a configuration object with the following properties.
+When we want to use Vue DIOD globally with Vue's `use`, we have to pass it a configuration object with the following properties.

 | Property        |            Type            | Usage                                              | Required |     Default |